BlinkDynamo/blinks-thinks/README.md

 - emscripten
 - raylib (installed, not just the submodule)

-Along with these soft dependencies (according to your needs):
+Along with this soft dependency:
-- valgrind (for development and leak checks)
 - python (for locally hosting an http server)

 ## Build Instructions